 Beef cheeks lend themselves perfectly to low and slow bbq style cooking.

-These well muscled morsels turn into silky soft, pieces of goodness and are a perfect base for tacos, try them with our homemade fresh and zesty salsa.
+These well muscled morsels turn into silky soft, pieces of smoked beef goodness and are a perfect base for tacos, try them with our homemade fresh and zesty salsa.

 Heading down the Mediterranean path with this beautiful cut of lamb.